 by Henry T. Wright, Robert E. Dewar, Chantal Radimilahy, and Lucien M. A. Rakotozafy

 In four seasons of intensive archaeological survey in the Vohemar region of Madagascar, researchers found evidence of many settlements dating to different periods: a large port site dating to the fourteenth century (the same era as large cemetery nearby); early estuarine villages of the eighth to tenth centuries; and a rock shelter with microlithic tools.

 Order through the University of Michigan Press.

-Special Publications No. 3, Museum of Anthropology, University of Michigan, 2019
+Memoir No. 63, Museum of Anthropology, University of Michigan, 2022

 For further information about any of our publications, to place an order, or to receive email notification of our new titles, please contact us by telephone, fax, mail, or email.